soumukhe/aciCloudABC-FreeRadius/README.md

 # In the bootcamp, we are using Terraform Main Module azurerm-vmmain to do everything automatically
 i.e.  install Ubuntu on Azure Cloud, update Ubuntu and install dependencies, install docker and docker compose, clone this freeradius repo from git and spin up the radius container.
 #  How to Install:  <br>
-   Clone this repo on your Azure VM or any Ubuntu VM <br>
+   Clone this repo on your Azure VM or any Ubuntu VM, AWS, GCP, Physical vCenter VM, etc, etc <br>
    cd to the directory where docker-compose.yaml file is:  ~/aciCloudABC-FreeRadius <br>
    sudo docker-compose up --build -d  <br>